Paxos - How to get to Paxos?

-Travelling to Paxos
+Transport to Paxos

-Most of visitors arrive in Paxos by boat, having departed from the island of Corfu which is situated north of Paxos.
-Another popular route is to take a bus from Athens to Igoumenitsa (or hire a car) and then board a ferry boat to the port on Paxos.
-There is no airport on Paxos so visitors have to get to Paxos via boat either from Corfu or from the mainland Greece port of Igoumenitsa.There are some particular ways of how to get to Paxos and we'll look at a few of them below:
+The obvious answer to the question ‘how to get to Paxos?’ is that most visitors arrive on Paxos by boat, having departed from the island of Corfu.
+Corfu is situated about 30 miles north of Paxos.
+Another popular route is to take a bus or rental car from Athens to Igoumenitsa and then board a small ferry to the port on Paxos.
+There is no airport on Paxos so visitors have to get to Paxos via boat either from Corfu or from the Greek mainland port of Igoumenitsa.

 Paxos by Plane

-On arriving in Corfu, visitors can hire a taxi to get to the “New port”.
-Taxis are available any time of the day from Corfu airport and drivers are familiar with the “New Port”, which is where ferry boats, sea taxis and hydrofoils arrive from and depart to Paxos.
-It is just a short drive to the harbor (10 minutes) and will cost you approx. 10 - 15 Euro's one way.
+Upon arrival in Corfu, visitors can hire a taxi to get to the “New port”.
+Taxis are available any time of the day from Corfu airport and drivers are familiar with the “New Port”, which is where ferry boats, sea taxis, and hydrofoils arrive from and depart to Paxos.
+It is just a short drive to the harbor of approximately 10 minutes, which will cost you about €10 to €15, one way.

 Paxos by Ferry